Top Takeaways: Unlocking Growth With Your Shopify Apps (Webinar)

-From direct-to-consumer (D2C) brands to major retailers, most companies see cart abandonment rates that hover between 70 to 80%.
+From small startups to major retailers, most companies see cart abandonment rates that hover between 70 to 80%.
 A higher percentage indicates the presence of friction points in the customer journey, which you should pinpoint and resolve.

 Some common reasons why shoppers abandon their carts include:

-- Limited delivery options.
+Limited delivery options.
 How many shipping options do you provide shoppers?
-Do you offer in-store pickup for those who live close to to your brick-and-mortar location (if you have one)?
+Do you offer in-store pickup for those who live close to your brick-and-mortar location (if you have one)?

 Despite grimly high abandoned cart statistics, uncompleted conversions are not always a lost cause.
 To convince shoppers to return and hit the checkout button, brands must spend the resources to invest in creating effective recovery campaigns.
 This process requires you to take a deep dive into your customer journey and squeeze your creative juices to develop genuinely compelling ads.